Start Your Journey as a Professional Therapist

 At UK Therapy Guild, we believe in empowering you to not only meet these requirements but to truly thrive.
 We are excited to be developing a range of cutting-edge CPD courses designed to inspire and equip you for the evolving landscape of mental health support.
 Look forward to enriching your practice with upcoming opportunities, including:

 Investing in your CPD is an investment in yourself and the wellbeing of those you support.
-Stay tuned to keep informed about these and other exciting opportunities to grow with us and continue making a profound difference.
+Stay tuned for these and other exciting opportunities to grow with us and continue making a profound difference.

 Level 5 Diploma in Integrative Counselling